Reaching the Winner's Corner

 At Ninety, we developed Focus Filters to frame the essential components of who we are.
 They include:

 We share a guide called On Ninety with every prospective team member that explains our Focus Filters and why they’re essential.
-We also encourage them to read my series On Trust, and, once hired, our onboarding process includes deeper dives into the Focus Filters, concepts, tools, and disciplines comprising Ninety.
+We also encourage them to read my Trust Series, and, once hired, our onboarding process includes deeper dives into the Focus Filters, concepts, tools, and disciplines composing Ninety.

 This essential reading is vital to enhancing our team members’ learning curve and ensuring they fully understand how we provide value and make decisions — two interconnected factors that the second and third graphics below help illustrate.